 Months of entry

 The teaching team, which includes consultant radiologists and reporting radiographers (advanced practitioners/consultant radiographers), has specialist knowledge and research interests in the range of subject areas offered.

 The team has been commended for its use of research to inform learning and teaching, as well as for the degree of flexibility – meeting both student and stakeholder needs’.
-Research associated with the course has received international recognition and the Programme Director was awarded the Fellowship of The College of Radiographers (FCR) in 2010 for work in this field.
+Research associated with the course has received international recognition and the previous Programme Director was awarded the Fellowship of the College of Radiographers (FCR) in 2010 for work in this field.